antoinecarme/pyaf/WS/README.md

 # Basic usage :

-The job specificastion is transmitted in the JSON body of the request.
+The job specification is transmitted in the JSON body of the request.
 The format is :

 ```
       {